-Credit cards are an essential convenience of modern life for most people and, at least in the U.S., are an option for making your purchases everywhere from the gas pump to the post office to the local farmers' market.
+Credit cards are an essential convenience of modern life for most people and, at least in the U.S., are an option for making your purchases everywhere from the gas pump to the post office to the local farmers market.
 When used responsibly, they make paying for things quick and convenient, and even provide the opportunity to rake in rewards including cash back, free flights and a multitude of other products and services.

 But they're also complex financial instruments that can leave cardholders under a rapidly growing pile of debt if not used properly or if treated too casually.

 So how do credit cards work?
 What, exactly, are they as compared to debit and prepaid debit cards?
 And how do you navigate the many, many options available?
-Before you get into the process of comparing credit cards and researching your options, read through this comprehensive guide.
+Let’s dive in….

 -